rsrini7/my-personal-site/content/blog/linux-commands-1.md

     Column: STAT values:::
       T -> suspended state
       S -> Running state

+Jobs

-	To see running jobs :
+    To see running jobs

 ```bash
 jobs
 ```
-    To restore the suspended process as forground :
+    To restore the suspended process as foreground :
 ```bash
 fg #it resume on current process, if only one job
 ```